 Doctors Transplant Hand and Forearm

-The physicians were competing with surgeons in Louisville, Ky., who in July said they expected to perform such an operation by year’s end.
+The physicians were competing with surgeons in Louisville, Ky., who said in July they expected to perform a similar operation by the end of the year.

 The patient was identified as an Australian businessman, France 2 television reported, adding it would take 12 to 18 months of therapy for him to regain full use of the hand.